History of Welfare & Medicine in Society

 The programme explores the main trends within welfare and medical history from social history, gender history, post-colonial history to individual experiences of poverty, and of illness throughout history.
 You will explore how medicine and welfare regimes and policies overlapped with culturally constructed conceptions of femininity and masculinity, and race and ethnicity.

-The MA has a reputation for excellence taught by lecturers with international profiles.
+-The MA has a reputation for excellence taught by lecturers with international profiles.

-Modules are taught through seminars.
+-Modules are taught through seminars.
 You will develop expertise in presenting, analytical thinking, effective communication, and writing with clarity and precision.

-The dissertation, at the core of the MA, allows you to engage your own research-based interests.
+-The dissertation, at the core of the MA, allows you to engage your own research-based interests.

 Subjects taught

-Disseminating History
+HIS42020 Disseminating History Spring 10

-The Body in Modern Warfare
+HIS42860 The Body in Modern Warfare Autumn 10

-Madness and Civilisation
+HIS31310 Madness and Civilisation Spring 10

 Entry requirements